NZR confirm relocation of Kiwi Super Rugby teams ahead of new season

 New Zealand Rugby has confirmed the decision to relocate the six New Zealand-based Super Rugby Pacific squads to Queenstown to mitigate against the risk of Covid-19.

-NZR general manager of professional rugby and Performance Chris Lendrum said the move would provide the best chance of the inaugural season of Super Rugby Pacific kicking off as scheduled on Friday 18 February.
+NZR general manager of professional rugby and performance Chris Lendrum said the move would provide the best chance of the inaugural season of Super Rugby Pacific kicking off as scheduled on Friday, February 18.

 "Under current Covid-19 regulations it would only take one positive case entering a squad environment to shut down an entire squad for 10 days.
 The knock-on effect for the rest of the competition would be the postponement or cancellation of matches," Lendrum said.